joniliu/cf-flask-sqlite/README.md

 ## Introduction

-A starter CRUD Web App (Skeleton) using Python Flask and SQLite as local datahase.
+A starter CRUD Web App (Skeleton) and REST APIs using Python Flask and SQLite as local database.
 This code deployable to SAP BTP Cloud Foundry environment.